By Brad Burton, Founder & Editor·Updated June 2026·How we research this

-Here's the reality: approximately 16.5 million workers were self-employed in 2022, representing about 10% of total employment according to the U.S. Bureau of Labor Statistics.
-Yet independent contractors are generally excluded from mandatory workers' compensation coverage in most states.
-If you've been injured and you're trying to figure out what benefits you're entitled to, you need to understand how your state handles self-employed coverage and what your policy actually covers.
+About 16.5 million workers were self-employed in 2022, roughly 10% of total employment according to the U.S. Bureau of Labor Statistics.
+Independent contractors are generally excluded from mandatory workers' compensation coverage in most states.
+So if you've been injured and you're trying to figure out what you're owed, you first need to know how your state treats self-employed coverage and what your policy actually says.

-Before calculating lost wages, you need to determine whether you even have workers' compensation coverage.
-Most self-employed contractors don't have automatic coverage—you must elect it voluntarily and pay premiums yourself.
+Before you can calculate lost wages, there's a threshold question: do you even have coverage?
+Most self-employed contractors don't get it automatically.
+You have to elect it voluntarily and pay your own premiums.

-Approximately 30-35 states allow self-employed individuals to purchase voluntary workers' compensation coverage.
-However, the rules vary dramatically by location:
+Roughly 30-35 states allow self-employed individuals to buy voluntary workers' compensation coverage.
+But the rules are all over the map:

 The U.S. Department of Labor notes that misclassification of employees as independent contractors affects 10-30% of employers.
-If you've been misclassified, you may actually be entitled to your employer's workers' comp coverage.
-This determination significantly impacts how your lost wages are calculated.
+If you've been misclassified, you may actually be entitled to your employer's workers' comp coverage—and that changes everything about how your lost wages get calculated.

 Essential Documents to Collect